Our Team

 Shannon Smith | Director of Lending & Finance

-Shannon joins BAV as the Director of Lending and Finance.
+Shannon is BAV’s Director of Lending and Finance.
 Shannon is responsible for managing BAV’s lending programs, supporting special projects and overseeing finance and compliance functions.

 Shannon’s interest in regional food systems came from years of stewarding a community garden and being a member owner of the Park Slope Food Coop.
 She believes that equitable access to financial resources for small food producers is key to building community resilience and healthier nutritional outcomes.
 She enjoys growing food, hiking, and combating the invasive plants colonizing her backyard.